natu-tech/docs/docs/roadmap/desert.md

 ![Desert era](/img/desert.png)

-The era of the Desert comes after the Tundra.
-Here, the team will be completely focussed to the development of NatuChain and the monitoring algorithm.
+The Desert era comes after the Tundra.
+Here, the team will focus on the development of decentralized green loans, which is the first use case for $NATU.

 ## Desert work scope